SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ##### Guests Menu Page

-The guests version of the menu page will have the menu options list and the names of all the guest in that party.
+The guest's version of the menu page will have the menu options list and the names of all the guest in that party.
 There will also be a box under each name to give details of any allergies or special dietry requirements.
 Sandburn Hall have said they will do their best to accommodate all dietry requirements.

 <a></a>